-Embodying The Morrigan - the Lady at the Ford
+Embodying The Morrigan - the Washer at the Ford

 I have felt the deep stillness upon me of late, the urge to be silent, and watch, and wait.
 Submerged in the Other essence that laps around me, flowing out Deathwards and circling my frame.
 The currents speak of cycles reborn, of blood washing clean of generational wounding, or Prophecy in the water.
 I lay here like an unborn thing, brazen in my innocence, open to a chasm of secrets; knowing the gulf of nothingness that is the curve of the Ravens' inner eyes peeking inward, piercing flesh and bone made gateways.
 Mother is cawing from the inside.
 I stepped into this moment willingly, feeling the nip of rage around my heels, a poorly diluted blood wine with a smacking aftertaste.
 Half of it was not mine to carry, I tipped it to the ground, and spoke of libations to the angry dead; those that howl for the tending of the Cairns and the overt dismissal of life force.
 Dishonour, and rituals unattended.
 The peeling skin off their nose.
 I fed them then and bade them welcome, and spoke of them aloud.
 I wove stories into prophecy, as She had taught me to long ago, well before I was born into this skin, lessons like an itch at the corner of memory.
 Blood seeped back into the Earth like a thousand warriors felled at the tip of a spear, as the Raven chews at innards divining all their fates beyond this one.
 I chewed at my own digestion, questioning where I had sunk my teeth into my own flesh for someone elses' benefit, time and again.
 Tearing off my own skin for someone elses' benefit; slipping the knife under my jaw to silence my phantom call.